lusgan/Teste_Calculos/README.md

-# Palestras
+#

-by lucas e kahliely
+by khalielly and lucas